troopashells/M.I.M.P/README.md

 Open mugen 001/data/mugen.cfg

-*Find and change the following if necessary.
+then find and change the following if necessary.
 Will find most in this order.

 -GameSpeed = 60